What can I do to help?

-- Offer to go to doctor appointments with them, to take notes and be a second pair of eyes and ears
+- Offer to go to doctor appointments with your loved one, to take notes and be a second pair of eyes and ears

-- Bring a list of questions to consider asking the doctor during their next visit
+- Bring a list of questions to consider asking your loved one’s doctor during their next visit

 Don’t be afraid to offer help to your loved one and ask questions when you are unsure.
 Ask your loved one what would be helpful.
 And, take advantage of the support offered in your community.